 Then was Christian glad and lightsome, and said, with a merry heart, "He hath given me rest by his sorrow, and life by his death."
 Then he stood still awhile to look and wonder; for it was very surprising to him, that the sight of the cross should thus ease him of his burden.
-He looked, therefore, and looked again, even till the springs that were in his head sent the waters down his checks (Zec 12:10).51 saluted him with "Peace be to thee."
+He looked, therefore, and looked again, even till the springs that were in his head sent the waters down his checks (Zec 12:10).

+Now, as he stood looking and weeping, behold three Shining Ones came to him and saluted him with "Peace be to thee."
 So the first said to him, "Thy sins be forgiven thee"